Intensive Outpatient Treatment in Burlington, New Jersey

 Why Should You Choose an IOP?

-You might choose an IOP if you need flexibility in your treatment but also require more intensive care.
+You might choose an IOP if you need flexibility in your treatment, but also require intensive care.
+Treatment plans are determined based on your individual needs and therapist recommendations, ensuring a personalized approach.
 IOPs offer more structure than a traditional outpatient program but are less intense than a Partial Hospitalization Program (PHP).
 Another reason people choose this type of treatment program is that it’s less expensive than residential or inpatient treatment programs while still providing a high level of care.

 Stages of Addiction Treatment

-There are five stages to addiction treatment.
-IOPs are classified as Level 2 treatment between outpatient treatment which is less intense and partial hospitalization which requires long hours of treatment.
+There are five stages to addiction treatment, which apply to individuals with various addictions.
+IOPs are classified as Level 2 treatment, between outpatient treatment (which is less intense) and partial hospitalization (which requires long hours of treatment).
 The other stages include inpatient treatment and detoxification.

-• Level 1: outpatient treatment, includes weekly therapy sessions and medication management in some cases.
+• Level 1: Outpatient treatment that includes weekly therapy sessions and medication management in some cases.

 • Level 3: PHP offers a combination of individual and group therapy, as well as medication if needed.
-Patients can go home at night but are in treatment for the entire day.
+Participants can go home at night but are in treatment for the entire day.

-• Level 4: is inpatient treatment and provides 24/7 care so patients live in the treatment facility.
+• Level 4: Inpatient treatment provides 24/7 care so participants live in the treatment facility.

-• Level 5: detoxification, is the initial stage of addiction treatment and is the most intensive level of care you receive for addiction treatment.
+• Level 5: Detoxification, the initial stage of addiction treatment, is the most intensive level of care you can receive for addiction treatment.

-What To Expect from Intensive Outpatient Treatment in NJ
+What To Expect from IOP in New Jersey

 You can expect to visit a treatment facility three to four times a week if you choose an IOP.
-Your treatment sessions will include therapies to teach you about relapse prevention, stress management, and how to develop positive thought and behavior patterns.
-Therapy is both individual and in groups.
+Your treatment sessions will include therapy sessions to teach you about relapse prevention, stress management, and how to develop positive thought and behavior patterns.
+Therapy addresses both the physical and emotional aspects of recovery, ensuring a comprehensive approach to your well-being.
+A psychiatrist may be involved in your treatment team to assist with medication management if needed.
+Therapy is both individual and in groups, helping you deal with the challenges of recovery.
 This helps build a support system and practice the skills you’ll learn in each setting.

 Group Therapy

-During group therapy a licensed professional on several topics including skill development, psychoeducation, refusal training, and relapse prevention.
+During group therapy, a licensed professional guides a group to discuss topics such as skill development, psychoeducation, refusal training, and relapse prevention.
 Group therapy is a core form of treatment in intensive outpatient programs as well as in residential programs.
 It offers several advantages, especially for social skills, making it unique when compared to other methods of treatment.

 Individual Therapy